 The board of directors proposes that no dividend will be paid and that the general meeting resolves that the accrued profits will be carried forward.

-Proposal for election of the board of directors and the auditor and resolution on fees for the directors and the auditor (items 9-12)
+Proposed resolution on fees to the directors and the auditor (items 9)

 The board of directors proposes the general meeting to adopt the following guidelines for remuneration to the members of executive management in the company.

-The guidelines are largely in line with the guidelines adopted by the general meeting 2019.
-However, the guidelines have been supplemented with additional information in accordance with newly added requirements in the Swedish Companies Act.
+The guidelines are largely in line with the guidelines adopted by the general meeting 2020.

 Remuneration and other terms of employment for members of the executive management within the group shall be balanced, in accordance with market practice and competitive on the geographical market where the member of the executive management operates, with respect to structure, scope and compensation levels.
 The reason for this is to both in a short- and long-term perspective enable the group to attract and retain competent members of the executive management and other employees, which is a prerequisite to be able to implement the group’s business strategy, safeguard its long-term interests and achieve the group’s sustainability goals.